 Cabinetmakers understood how exposed end-grain absorbed airborne moisture in the more humid part of the year and, conversely, released it in the drier months.
 With the pursuit of ever finer tolerances, the exposed drawer front end-grain of an otherwise smooth-running drawer could, in winter, absorb enough moisture to expand in height, causing the ends to foul the carcase, or even become stuck (fig. 11).

 Of course the opposite can occur where case furniture, made in damper conditions, can sometimes be seen to have dried out somewhat: The ends of the drawer fronts in particular have often relinquished some of their moisture and taken on a ‘frown’ (figs. 12 & 13).

 With late seventeenth-century case furniture, the ratio of drawer front end-grain to drawer side dovetails was often about equal, exposing a considerable proportion of the end-grain to moisture (figs. 3 & 14).

-The introduction of cockbeading (circa 1720) around the peripheries of drawer fronts covered the ‘lap’, further diminishing the amount of exposed end-grain (figs. 17 & 18).
+The introduction of cockbeading (circa 1725) around the peripheries of drawer fronts covered the ‘lap’, further diminishing the amount of exposed end-grain (figs. 17 & 18).

-By comparison, at the backs of drawers, coarser through dovetails were generally employed from their inception in the late seventeenth-century and throughout the eighteenth-century.
-Drawer sides were set between 1/16″ and 1/8″ (1.6mm and 3.2mm) below the tops of the drawer fronts, so any seasonal expansion of the drawer sides would be of no consequence (figs. 3, 6, 8 & 18).
+By comparison, at the backs of drawers, coarser through-dovetails were generally employed from their inception in the late seventeenth-century and throughout the eighteenth-century.
+Drawer sides were set between 1/16″ and 1/8″ (1.6mm and 3.2mm) below the tops of the drawer fronts, so any seasonal expansion (in height) of the drawer sides would be of no consequence (figs. 3, 6, 8 & 18).
 (Drawer backs were made somewhat lower again than the sides so they wouldn’t foul their superjacent dustboards when the drawers were withdrawn.)